Last Updated on April 6, 2022 by Janine

 You should pick a shoe that’s comfortable and has a good grip, as the streets and sidewalks get slippery here when it rains.
 I LIVE in these Vans slip-ons, but any comfortable sneaker will do.

 Remember, Xalapa is a big city.
-If you happen to forget anything essential you’ll likely be able to buy a substitute somewhere here.
+If you happen to forget anything essential, you’ll be able to buy a substitute somewhere here.
 The Plaza Americas shopping mall has just about anything you could possibly need.

 Getting to and From Xalapa